OpenAADL/ocarina/doc/installation.rst

    should be done after each update from the repository.
 In addition to the requirements above, they will need autoconf 2.57 or newer, automake 1.6.3 or newer.

+Windows-specific options
+########################

+Ocarina relies on autotools script to compile, and then on Python for testing and running regression testing.
+Such setting is unusual for Windows and requires additional tools.

+The recommended set of tools for compiling Ocarina under Windows (tested on Windows 7) is to

+* install Cygwin, and use its terminal for running all compilation scripts

+* install autoconf, automake and GNU Make

+* install native gcc, this compiler is used for compiling `mknodes`

+* install `x86_64-w64-mingw32` gcc tool-chain, this compiler is used to "cross-compile" from cygwin to regular Windows.

+.. note:: It is highly recommended to rely on the `build_ocarina.sh` script for the Windows platform.